 It is often said that math is its own language.
 And just like learning a new language, there is a certain level of strategic thinking that occurs.
 Part of this thinking requires students to find different strategies and methods for solving a math problem.
 By doing so, they begin to deepen their understanding of numbers and the terminology that comes with it.

 Using games gives students practice.

-Upon beginning to learn this new “language” and enhance their strategic thinking skills, students need practice to hone in on their new skills.
+Upon beginning to learn this new “language” and enhance their strategic thinking skills, students need the practice to hone in on their new skills.
 Using a variety of games can help them do just that.
 When played repeatedly, students are able to remember concepts much easier rather than rarely practicing the new skill at all.
-Beyond repetition is that fact that students are able to develop familiarity with number systems and operations.
+Beyond repetition is the fact that students are able to develop familiarity with number systems and operations.

 Math games open the door to exploration.

 I’ve watched some students figure out an entirely new way to solve math problems simply because they were given the opportunity to practice through playing games.
 It’s amazing how a student’s mind can begin to operate once a concept clicks.
 Their ability to understand it will help once a new concept is taught and added to it.
 This is often where students fail.
 When something isn’t learned properly, it’s hard to learn the concept that comes next.

 Games help cater to various learning styles.